s1879281/Lexical-NMT/README.md

 # Neural-Machine-Translation

-This is an Encoder-Decoder model with attention mechanism.
+This is a simple neural machine tranlation model.